Keyboard shortcuts

 Lists all instances of the resource type.
 Optional filter narrows results.

-MUST support for: rfc, adr, work, clause, release Behavior:
+MUST support for: rfc, adr, work, clause, release, guard Behavior:

 • Returns tabular output by default